localgovdrupal/docs/docs/src/design/index.md

 ## Information architecture

-LocalGov Drupal ships which a number of predefined content templates known as content types.
+LocalGov Drupal ships with a number of predefined content templates known as content types.
 These have been architected following guidance from gov.uk design systems.

 Local government is responsible for a range of services for people and businesses.
 Among them are well known functions such as social care, schools, housing and planning and waste collection.